 5. Bear left onto the track signed ‘HG Brownstone’.
 Past the Day Mark, fork left onto a green lane signed for Kingswear.

-6. Turn left at Brownstone and follow the footpath through the farm and past Crocker's Cottage (taking care as may be slippery).
+6. Turn left at Brownstone and follow the footpath through the farm and past Crocker’s Cottage.
 The footpath joins a private road.
 Bear left where the road forks, and then left again.

 7. At top of Church hill, go down first section Alma steps, turn right at the bottom to go down the next section of Alma steps.
 Retrace your route back up the road, past the railway station to the car park.